Coconut Coir Logs Installation

 How to Install a Coconut Fiber Log

-To help with your installation process, general information regarding the logs can be found below.
-Please do not hesitate to contact GEI Works with additional questions or site specific requirements.
+To help with your coir logs installation process, general information regarding the logs can be found below.
+Please do not hesitate to contact GEI Works with coir log installation detail questions or site specific requirements.

 Step 1 (Preparing your Site): The first step for most erosion control products includes preparing your site for installation.
 This process includes removing any debris or large obstructions from the area.
 This may include soil, stumps, rocks, or small trees.

 Step 2 (Digging a Trench): For most locations, coir logs should be trenched into the ground.
 Prior to placing the logs, dig a trench in the area where the products will need to be placed.

-Step 3 (Positioning the Logs): Once your trench has been dug, coconut fiber logs should be placed into the trench.
+Step 3 (Positioning the Logs): Once your trench has been dug, coconut fiber rolls should be placed into the trench.
 The area should then be backfilled with soil so that logs are tightly packed against one another.
 For logs that will be placed side-by-side, logs should be placed so that one end fits tightly against the next end.
 Touching ends should be secured together with twine or other suitable ties.

 Step 4 (Staking): All coir logs should be staked and anchored on your site.
 Most logs are anchored according to site specifications using a wooden wedge.
 However, if no specifications are available, the guide below can be used as a general anchoring recommendation.

 - 16 inch Diameter Logs: Anchoring every 2.5 feet